Thomas J. Snyder (ESN Chairman)

 Rogers is Chairman of the Edison Foundation and co-chair of the National Action Plan for Energy Efficiency and the Alliance to Save Energy.
 He serves on the board of directors and the Executive Committee of the World Business Council for Sustainable Development.
 Rogers is also a member of the Honorary Committee of the Joint U.S.-China Cooperation on Clean Energy (JUCCCE).
 He has testified 19 times on energy and environmental policies before congressional committees.
 In 2007, Rogers was named the energy industry's CEO of the Year by Platts and Business Person of the Year by the Charlotte Business Journal.

-Representative Executive Officer and President & CEO, Toshiba Corporation
+Director, Representative Executive Officer and President & CEO, Toshiba Corporation